Filters¶

 The $gt operator is only supported for numerical values - int or float values.

-This filter matches attribute values that are greater than or equal a specified numeric (interger or float) value.
+This filter matches attribute values that are greater than or equal a specified numeric (integer or float) value.

 Greater Than or Equal